From stainless steel to aluminum to copper to cast iron, which cookware material is the best? Well, that’s what today’s article aims to answer!

 When using it over a stovetop, take caution not to overheat the pan prior to cooking.
 Once you add in the food, overheating is usually less concerning.
 Nonetheless, never allow the non stick pan to overheat without food for an extended period of time.

 Besides PTFE, Ceramic cookware is another popular option for non stick cookware.
 It is widely considered to be a safer and more environmentally friendly option than PTFE.
 The same cannot be said when it comes to durability, though.
+See more pros and cons of ceramic cookware.

 Just like PTFE, experts recommend avoiding high heat when cooking using non stick ceramic cookware.
 You should always make sure to clean off all cooking oil after each use to prevent the buildup of oil which can diminish its non stick property.